AydinGokce/HAPE-AI/README.md

     git clone https://github.com/AydinGokce/HAPE-AI.git

+After this, unzip the `dev-data.zip` file to the SAME DIRECTORY, with the name as `dev-data/`

 ### 2. Set Up Anaconda Environment
 If you do not have Anaconda installed, you must install it following the installation guide: https://docs.anaconda.com/anaconda/install/index.html